 With many small drones to choose from, we’re trying to find that sweet spot between nano and machines large enough to require FAA registration.
 It’s a difficult target, as you’ll see more than a few are still above that 0.55 lb mark, but not by much.

 We respect that many of you may have landed on this mini drones list looking for nano drones.
 You were not wrong to do so, we just mostly keep them somewhere else.
 Simple enough, you are but a click away from viewing our best nano drones list.

 It may come as no surprise that DJI’s little Spark quadcopter is on this list.
 The small drone offers up easy hand-held carrying and use, it’s small enough to squeeze in a small bag or large pocket and you can even leave your mobile device behind, the DJI Spark can be flown by hand gestures alone.

-To get the most out of the DJI Spark you’ll want more than just the drone on your travels, but at least the option exist.
+To get the most out of the DJI Spark you’ll want more than just the drone on your travels, but at least the option exists.
 Recharge by micro USB cable, utilize new automated flight modes and enjoy a handful of selfie camera modes and more.